 - Endoscopic sinus surgery is done with a general anaesthetic.
 It might be done where the polyps are very large and numerous, or where they are seriously blocking your sinuses.
 The endoscope allows the surgeon to see into the sinuses with a camera and to do the operation in a place that is difficult to reach with normal surgical instruments.

 Some people are prone to repeated nasal polyps.
-Steroid nasal sprays can be used regularly, long-term, to try to prevent further polyps from developing.
+Steroid nasal sprays can be used regularly, long-term, to try to prevent nasal polyps from developing further.
 Steroid nasal sprays include beclometasone, budesonide, fluticasone, mometasone and triamcinolone.
 You can buy some of these sprays over the counter (OTC) from pharmacies, without a prescription.

 It is best to see a doctor first, to have the correct diagnosis of nasal polyps, before buying medicines and treating yourself.